5 Facts To Know About The Tragic Kidnapping & Murder Of Adam Walsh

 Coming just two years after six-year-old Etan Patz disappeared in New York City while walking to his school bus stop, Adam became the new poster child for child abductions.
 The movement was fueled by Adam’s parents, Reve and John Walsh, who became activists in the aftermath of their son's murder.

 They started the Adam Walsh Outreach Center for Missing Children out of their garage just a few days after Adam’s funeral.
 Later, the couple lobbied for the Missing Children’s Act, which would create a system for data to be entered into the FBI’s National Crime Information Center database (NCIC).

 In 1984, John Walsh cofounded the National Center for Missing & Exploited Children.
 A few years later, he became the host of America’s Most Wanted.
-Currently, John and their son Callahan host the Investigation Discovery series In Pursuit With John Walsh.
-[Time]
+Currently, John and his son Callahan host ID's series In Pursuit With John Walsh.

 Along with his companion and accomplice, fellow serial killer Henry Lee Lucas, Toole made many confessions to murders that he later recanted.
 This complicated many of the cases in which he claimed involvement, including Adam's.

 According to police, Toole had been a suspect in the case since 1983.
 Originally, Toole claimed that it had been Lucas who decapitated Adam — and Lucas backed Toole's confession.
 But after investigators discovered that Lucas was in prison at the time, Toole changed his story.
 Toole claimed that he'd abducted Adam in a Sears mall parking lot after luring him with candy and toys.
 He said that after Adam started crying, he punched him in the face before raping him and decapitating him with a machete.
 Toole then stated that he drove around with Adam’s severed head for several days because he “forgot about it” — and that he eventually tossed it into a nearby canal.